goamaan/Titans-Trial/README.md

-# Team17-DefiantMortals-TitansTrial
+# Titan's Trial

-Titan's Trial - A 2D Endless survival game
+Titan's Trial - A 2D Endless survival game - Brought to you by Team17 - Defiant Mortals

 ## Attributions